zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 	IdentityFile <path to your private key>
 ```

+Replace **<your EC2 instance name>** and **<your EC2 instance public IPv4 DNS>** above with your real ones.

-Use ssh <file name>  to connect to you instance
+Rely on the fabric code below to connect to you instance.

-Remember to replace <ec2instance> with your EC2 name you used in the
-configuration - use your student number to identify resources.

-You can test fabric from the command line:

 ```
-python
+python3
 >>> from fabric import Connection
->>> c = Connection(‘<ec2instance>’)
+>>> c = Connection('<your EC2 instance name>')
->>> result = c.run(‘uname -s’)
+>>> result = c.run('uname -s')
 Linux
 >>>
 ```

+### Use Fabric for automation

-### [Step 3] Write a python script to automate the installation of nginx
+Write a python script where you first need to automate the setup of a Python 3 virtual environment, nginx and a Django app within the EC2 instance you just created.
+Then, you should run the Django development server on port 8000 in the background.

-Write a python script using fabric to set up and configure nginx as
-you did for the Django app last week

-This will consist of doing the same commands you would do manually to
-configure nginx but using the commands:

-sudo("commands go here separated by ;")

-and/or

-run("Commands go here separated by ;")

-## [Step 4] Update the python script to install your Django app

-You will copy the files from your local directory to the new EC2 instance.
-You may find this easier if you create a tar/zip file first of the code and then untar/unzip on the EC2 machine.

-Add the necessary commands to configure the virtual environment and
-clone your Django app from your local directory - this is basically taking the
-instructions you used in that lab and converting them to Fabric commands.

-The final command should be the command to run the server - if you add
-an '&' at the end it will run the process in the background.
-Note -
-you would normally use Gunicorn to do this not manage.py runserver but
-we are keeping it simple.

-The documentation for Fabric is here: http://docs.fabfile.org/en/2.0/
+From your local OS environment, access the URL: http://\<ip address of your EC2 instance>/polls/, and output what you've got.

+**NOTE**:  this python script basically needs you to convert instructions (in **Set up an EC2 instance** and **Set up Django inside the created EC2 instance**) in Lab 6 to Fabric commands.
+The documentation for Fabric is [here](http://docs.fabfile.org/en/2.0/).

 Lab Assessment: